zspldev/NotesMateMD/replit.md

 ### Known Technical Considerations
 - **Security Enhancement Opportunity**: Currently, the backend accepts orgid from client request body.
 Future improvement should derive orgid from authenticated session to prevent potential tampering.
+- **MRN Sequence Management**: The `mrn_sequence` must exist in all deployment environments.
+Monitor logs for MRN creation errors to catch misconfigured sequences early.